BlueQuartzSoftware/DREAM3D/Source/Plugins/Sampling/Documentation/SamplingFilters/RegularizeZSpacing.md

 Sampling Filters (Resolution)

 ## Description ##
-This filter "resamples" the 3D array in the *Z*-direction (which is generally taken as the setioning direction).
-The *Voxel* data container assumes all **Cells** are of the same size.
+This filter "resamples" the 3D array in the *Z*-direction (which is generally taken as the sectioning direction).
+The *Image/Rectilinear Grid* geometry assumes all **Cells** are of the same size(dX x dY x dZ).
 If the *Z* locations (i.e. slice positions) are not uniform, then the user can enter a list of the actual *Z* locations and a desired uniform "resolution".
 The filter will then create a new volume with uniform *Z* locations and determine which of the old "slices" should be copied to the new "slices".
 Below is an example:

 If a dataset had 10 sections with the following locations: